I think Buton is probably one of the most interesting places to visit in Indonesia, along with its neighboring island Muna.

 Travel Itinerary For Buton & Muna

-Here’s a sample 9-day itinerary you can use for your trip to Buton and Muna.
+Hereβs a sample 10-day itinerary you can use for your trip to Buton and Muna.

 This matches our own itinerary pretty closely, with a few tweaks and improvements based on our experience:

-• Day 1 – If you arrive at Buton in the morning, you can spend the day seeing things in and near Baubau town, like the Wameo traditional market, Malige palace, and Sultanate fortress.
+- Day 1 β If you arrive at Buton in the morning, you can spend the day seeing things in and near Baubau town, like the Wameo traditional market, Malige palace, and Sultanate fortress.
 Then visit Lakeba beach, which is just outside of town, and do a short boat trip to the Batu Buti rock.
-If you’re still up for more activities, you can end the day by seeing Tirta Rimba waterfall or watching the sunset close to town.
+If youβre still up for more activities, you can end the day by seeing Tirta Rimba waterfall or watching the sunset at the beach.

-• Day 8 – Drive to Napabale lake, and then take a short boat ride and trek to the jellyfish lake, where you can swim with thousands of stingless jellyfish.
-Next, drive to the caves at Liang Kabori to see prehistoric art.
+- Day 8 β Drive to Napabale lake, and then take a boat ride and trek to the jellyfish lake.
+Next, drive to the karst cave area to see prehistoric art at Liang Metanduno.
 If you still have time, you can end the day by seeing the natural swimming pool at Wakumoro.

-• Day 9 – Drive to Ko’o cave and do a short trek to the blue pools at the bottom of the cave.
+- Day 10 β Go to Koo cave and do a short trek to the blue pools at the bottom of the cave.
 Alternatively, you can do the more extreme trek at Inoli Lalibo cave, which also has a stunning blue pool at the bottom.
-After that, go see Laumehe cave, which is more visitor friendly and has some of the best stalactites and stalagmites.
-You can also make a quick stop at Wantopi beach, which is close to the cave.
-When you’re done in Muna, take the ferry back to Baubau to finish your trip.
+After that, go see Laumehe cave, which is more visitor friendly and has some of the best stalactites.
+When youβre done in Muna, take the ferry back to Baubau to finish your trip.

 Driver & Guide Contacts For Buton